Demographics of Albania: Language

 The Albanian language is the official language of Albania.
 It has two distinct dialects, Tosk, spoken in the south, and Gheg, spoken in the north.
 The Shkumbin river is the rough dividing line between the two dialects.
 The language is spoken primarily in Greece, Italy, Kosovo, North Macedonia and Montenegro.
 Centuries-old communities speaking Albanian-based dialects can be found scattered in Greece (Arvanites), Southern Italy, Sicily and Calabria (Arbëreshë) and in Ukraine.
 However, due to the large Albanian diaspora, the total number of speakers is much higher than the native speakers in Southern Europe.
 The four dialects include Tosk Albanian, Gheg Albanian, Arbëresh and Arvanitika.

-Albanians are considered of the most polyglot nation and people in Europe.
-Albanians generally speak more than two languages.
-These languages are French, Greek, Italian, and English which are increasing due to migration return, and new Greek and Italian communities in the country.
-Italian is widely spoken throughout Albania.
-La Francophonie states that 320,000 French speakers can be found in Albania.
+Foreign languages spoken generally include one – or more – amongst the following: English, French, Greek, Italian.
+Language knowledge is increasing due to returning migrants, as well as new Greek and Italian communities in the country.
+In particular, Italian is widely spoken throughout Albania.
+La Francophonie states that 30,000 French speakers can be found in Albania.
 Greek, the language of the Greek minority of the south, is also very widespread in that region.
 Nowadays, knowledge of English is growing very rapidly, especially among the youth.

 The ethnic minorities languages include Aromanian, Serbian, Macedonian, Bosnian, Bulgarian, Gorani, and Roma.
 Greek is the largest minority language of the country as well as the first largest foreign language.
 Approximately 5,000 Macedonian language-speakers can be found in Albania.
 Most of these living in the southeastern part of the country.

 Education

 Literacy in the country is 98.7 percent.
-The School life expectancy (primary to tertiary education) of Albania is 16 years.
-The nation ranks 25th out of 167 countries in the World.
+The school life expectancy (primary to tertiary education) of Albania is 16 years.
+The nation ranks 25th out of 167 countries in the world.
 In 2015, the overall literacy rate in Albania was 98.7%; the male literacy rate was 99.2% and female literacy rate was 98.3%.

 Education for primary (arsimi fillor), secondary (arsimi i mesëm), and tertiary (arsimi universitar) levels are mostly supported by the state.
-The academic year is similar to that of the United States.
-Classes start in September or October and ends in June or July.
+Classes start in September or October and end in June or July.
 Albanian is the primary language of instruction in all public schools.
-Education takes place in three stages, the primary, secondary, and pre-university education.
-The primary education is obligatory from grade 1 to 9.
+Education takes place in three stages: primary, secondary, and pre-university.
+Primary education is obligatory from grade 1 to 9.
 Students must pass the graduation exams at the end of the 9th grade in order to continue their education.
-After the primary school, the general education is provided at the secondary schools.
+After primary school, the general education is provided at the secondary schools.
 Students get prepared for the Matura examination, allowing them to obtain their matura diploma, which grants admission to higher education.
 The country follows the Bologna model in accordance with the 2007 Law on 'Higher Education'.
 These institutions can be public or private, and may offer one, two or three levels of higher education depending on the institution.